aeag/mask/docs/index.md

   - style options (default is inverted polygon renderer + border shading)
   - buffer around mask
-  - filter labels of features falling outside area of interest (achieved by a **in_mask(SRID)** function filter on labeling placement options) choose mask layer format (Memory or any OGR datasource)
+  - filter labels of features falling outside area of interest (achieved by a `in_mask(SRID)` function filter on labeling placement options) choose mask layer format (Memory or any OGR datasource)

 ### **Mask and labels**

-The configuration interface allows you to fine-tune the filtering of the labels, by adding for you the expression 'in_mask ()' in the property 'show label' of the corresponding layers.
+The configuration interface allows you to fine-tune the filtering of the labels, by adding for you the expression `in_mask()` in the property 'show label' of the corresponding layers.

 ![tuto-labels](https://raw.githubusercontent.com/aeag/mask/master/docs/static/mask-labels.gif)